nadavbra/fabric/README.rst

 This will create the directory ~/fabric_data/gene_bg_scores/GRCh38/ and fill it with JSON files (one for each gene, identified by its UniProt ID) containing the background effect scores of all analyzed genes.
 Note that this should be a very lengthy process, so it is recommended to run it in the background, and to use a machine with many CPUs.

+**Important note**: You can actually spare this very long process by using pre-calculated background effect score distributions that are available via FTP at: ftp://ftp.cs.huji.ac.il/users/nadavb/fabric_data/.
+For a particular version of the human reference genome, you will need to get the file genes_<version>.csv and put it in your gene dataset directory (e.g. ~/fabric_data/), and also the file gene_bg_scores/<version>.tar.gz that you will need to extract into your gene background scores directory (e.g. for ~/fabric_data/gene_bg_scores/ you will need to end up with the JSON files inside the directory ~/fabric_data/gene_bg_scores/<version>/).

 Analyzing cancer data (MAF format)